0atman/noboilerplate/scripts/38-autism.md

 notes:

-The reason we we make these groupings because it is very useful to us.
+The reason we we make these groupings is because it is very useful to us.

 Find a few bright stars in a shape you recognise, and you can more easily find the rest of the constellation, even in conditions that might less than idea.
 And once you recognise Ursa Minor, you can orient yourself to the north star.